 Like in other large cities all over the world, in Moscow it is also possible to tour the city via the British tour bus Company City Sightseeing Worldwide, and functions via a network of franchises.

 The audio for the tour is in many languages.
-The service costs 1,000 rubles for a day or 1,200 rubles for two days.
+The service costs about $18 through GetYourGuide website.

 4. Taxi tours